 Those who choose dental indemnity insurance may doing so for the complete freedom of choice of providers, but that freedom comes at a cost.
 Indemnity insurance – or traditional fee-for-service insurance – has the highest premiums, an annual maximum payment from the carrier, and a small deductible.

-What dental indemnity policyholders pay for procedures is stated in a percentage (just like DPPOs).
+What dental indemnity policyholders pay for procedures is stated in a percentage (just like DPPOs) or a fixed amount per service.
 Because there is no network, there is no established discount from providers.

 If you’re thinking of enrolling in dental insurance because you know you’ll need expensive work soon, it’s likely already too late.
 Nearly all dental insurance plans have waiting periods for pre-existing conditions and – in any case – will not pay for teeth you are already missing before you enroll.
 (That’s a gap in both your mouth and your coverage.)

 - If you already have a dentist you like, make sure he or she accepts whatever plan you are considering.